 Recommended for Things to Do with Kids because: Animals speak to children in many ways, and this iconic zoo is a great place to visit to see them in action.

 Dry fun, wet fun, shows and parades, food, drink, and furry friends . . . sound like things your kids love?
 Then you're probably a fan of Sesame Place in Langhorne, PA.
 Part of the SeaWorld family, Sesame Place playfully features Bert & Ernie, Big Bird and Elmo at every turn.
 Cookie Monster, Abby Cadabby, Oscar the Grouch, Grover, the Count and even Rosita show up to join in the fun and give your child a day to remember.
-Be sure to fit a show into your schedule here, as they are often quite entertaining a foot-tapping.
+Be sure to fit a show into your schedule here, as they are often quite entertaining.
 In hotter months, take advantage of the wet rides to cool off.
 This park is also the first theme park in the country to be a certified autism center.

-Recommended for Things to Do with Kids because: What's a trip without a visit to an amusement park?
+Recommended for Things to Do with Kids because: What's a vacation without a visit to an amusement park?
 Fortunately, Sesame Place is ideal for little ones and filled with age-appropriate shows, rides and fun.

 Sharon's expert tip: For guests visiting more than twice, purchase a ticket package or look into a seasonal pass, which also gets you discounts to other parks in the US.